woo0818/ScaleMoGen/readme.md

 checkpoint_dir/humanml3d/text_mot_match/model/finest.tar
 ```

-Pretrained ScaleMoGen checkpoints should follow the same layout used by the
+The downloaded ScaleMoGen checkpoints should follow the layout expected by the
 configs:

 ```text